ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    will display the date that the product was previously purchased, which is useful for accidentally purchasing the same product more than once.
+6. When reviewing products, the user is able to upload a photo or video as part of their review.

 ### Cons